nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Advanced users are welcome to edit these files directly.

 <div markdown="span" class="alert alert-warning">
-**Caution**: <br>
+**:exclamation:Caution**: <br>
-If your changes to the data file makes its format invalid, SunRez will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, SunRez will discard all data and start with an empty data file at the next run. <br>
+If your changes are in a valid format but contain normally illegal data (e.g. duplicate residents, self-referencing aliases, etc.) then SunRez may stop functioning properly.
+We currently make no guarantees on the usability of SunRez if you edit its data files directly, although in future we may add protective measures.
 </div>

 --------------------------------------------------------------------------------------------------------------------